robo1340/linux-stm32mp/Documentation/kernel-hacking/locking.rst

 grabs a read lock, searches a list, fails to find what it wants, drops the read lock, grabs a write lock and inserts the object has a race condition.

+If you don't see why, please stay away from my code.

 Racing Timers: A Kernel Pastime
 -------------------------------